danesm/CypressDemo/aws-cdk-project/README.md

 2. Create an empty dir (e.g. aws-cdk-project which is already provided in this project if you clone)
 3. npm init and npm install (to create node_module)
 4. npm install -g typescript
-5. npm install aws-cdk
+5. npm install -g aws-cdk
-6. npx cdk init app - - language typescript  > this will initialise a project with aws cdk with typescript)
+6. cdk init app - - language typescript  > this will initialise a project with aws cdk with typescript)
 7. npm i @aws-cdk/aws-s3  > this will makesure you can work with s3 cdk commands.
 8. npm i @aws-cdk/aws-cloudfront
 9. npm i @aws-cdl/aws-s3-deployment
-10. Add your code at project/lib/aws-cdk-demo-stack.ts file to define your assets/stack. e.g. define s3 bucket, cloud front configurations etc.
+10. Add your stack at '/lib/aws-cdk-demo-stack.ts' file. e.g. define s3 bucket, cloudfront configurations etc.
-11. npx cdk bootstrape  >  creates a staging bucket.
+11. cdk bootstrape  >  creates a staging bucket on target aws account/region.
-12.npx cdk synth       >  synthesize the chageset and compile AWS CDK application into an AWS CloudFormation template.
+12. cdk synth       >  synthesize meaning compile AWS CDK code into an AWS CloudFormation template.
-13.npx cdk deploy      >  deploys the stack.
+13. cdk deploy      >  deploys the stack.
-14.npx cdk diff        >  optional and only needed if you want to check if there is any difference in you CDK code stack & actual stack created.
+14. cdk diff        >  optional and only needed if you want to check if there is any difference in you CDK code stack & actual stack created.
-15.npx cdk destroy     >  this will delete all resources that were created by above steps.
+15. cdk destroy     >  this will delete all resources that were created by above steps.

+## Now above works with default aws account configured.
+But how about dealing with multiple accounts and environments.

+1. cdk bootstrap --profile novartisdev
+2. cdk synth     --profile novartisdev
+3. cdk deploy --app 'cdk.out/' NovartisDev --profile novartisdev
+4. cdk destroy --app 'cdk.out/' NovartisDev --profile novartisdev

 Tips: